LvdKooi/jackson-vs-multiple-subclasses/README.md

 # jackson-vs-multiple-subclasses

-A simple project that shows the power of Polymorphic endpoints with Jackson and how Hibernate is able to persist subtypes.
+A simple demo application that shows the power of Polymorphic endpoints with Jackson and how Hibernate is able to persist subtypes.

 Example request: